Elevation: 8,616 ft

-Peak 8616 (Hidden Rock Peak) is located in the Bear River Range west of Bear Lake and east of Gibson Basin.
+Peak 8616/Hidden Rock Peak is located in the Bear River Range west of Bear Lake and east of Gibson Basin.
 Given the fact that Peak 8616 is hidden in a thick forest and is quite a rocky summit, that’s a good name for it.
-Date of Climb: August 18, 2018
+USGS Egan Basin

 South Ridge/West Face, Class 3

-Hike (or ride an ATV) up the South Ridge via FST-316 to a flat area just W of Peak 8616.
-Bushwhack E through open forest/brush to reach the base of the rugged summit outcrop.
-Climb the W side of the Class 3 summit block to reach the top.
-All other sides of this rugged summit are Class 4 or Class 5.
-Watch your footing on the small summit, as a fall down the sheer E face would have serious consequences.
+Hike (or ride an ATV) up the south ridge via FST-316 to a flat area just west of Peak 8616.
+Bushwhack east through open forest/brush to reach the base of the rugged summit outcrop.
+Climb the west side of the Class 3 summit block to reach the top.
+All other sides of this rugged summit are Class 4-5.
+Watch your footing on the small summit, as a fall down the sheer east face would have serious consequences.
 Please note that the start of this route requires fording the willow-clogged Beaver Creek on FST-316.

 From the Beaver Creek Campground, drive (or hike) N on FSR-411 (a very smooth dirt road) for about 1.4 miles to a bridge crossing of Beaver Creek, just prior to the road’s junction with FSR-415 in an open meadow.
-This is the base of the East Ridge (7,975’ elevation).
-There are some excellent, large dispersed camping areas along FSR-411 just S of this bridge.
+This is the base of the east ridge (7,975 feet).
+There are some excellent, large dispersed camping areas along FSR-411 just south of this bridge.

-Bushwhack W then SW up through thick forest and brush to reach Point 8436 at the head of a drainage to the south.
+Bushwhack west then southwest up through thick forest and brush to reach Point 8436 at the head of a drainage to the south.
 Point 8436 is a rugged, rocky outcrop.
-Drop W off Point 8436 (you can also simply skirt this point on its N side if you wish to save some time) and continue bushwhacking W through thick forest to finally reach the base of the impressive summit block area of Peak 8616.
+Drop west off Point 8436 (you can also simply skirt this point on its north side to save some time) and continue bushwhacking west through thick forest to finally reach the base of the impressive summit block area of Peak 8616.
 It is impressive because you just don’t expect to find such a rugged, rocky outcrop amidst such a thick forest.
-Skirt the S side of the summit block to reach the W face of the peak.
-Scramble up a short, Class 3 gully/chute on the W face to reach the small, exposed, rocky summit.
+Skirt the south side of the summit block to reach the west face of the peak.
+Scramble up a short, Class 3 gully/chute on the west face to reach the small, exposed, rocky summit.

-This route is the descent route, so I describe it from the summit back down to FSR-411.
-If you ascend the East Ridge Route (as I did), you will LOVE this [much easier] descent route back down to the road.
+If you ascend the east ridge, you will LOVE this [much easier] descent route back down to the road.
 From the top of the summit block, get a good look at the wonderful open valley/meadow that awaits you to the north, because that is where you are headed.
-As with the East Ridge, you will have some thick forest to contend with, but it won’t last for long.
-Descend the Class 3 gully/chute on the W face of the peak.
-Skirt the S side of the summit block and scramble E down a short section of Class 3 boulders to reach flatter terrain in the forest just below the summit block area.
-Bushwhack NE then N to find a forested shoulder.
-Descend the shoulder down to the S side of Beaver Creek along the edge of a large meadow.
+As with the east ridge, you will have some thick forest to contend with, but it won’t last for long.
+Descend the Class 3 gully/chute on the west face of the peak.
+Skirt the south side of the summit block and scramble east down a short section of Class 3 boulders to reach flatter terrain in the forest just below the summit block area.
+Bushwhack northeast then north to find a forested shoulder.
+Descend the shoulder down to the south side of Beaver Creek along the edge of a large meadow.

-Rather than bushwhacking through the thick willows surrounding Beaver Creek to reach FSR-415, follow a cattle trail on the edge of the forest eastward along the S side of the creek.
-This cattle trail eventually flames out, so just continue on easy open terrain between the forest edge and the creek to quickly reach FSR-411 at the point where the road is about to cross to the RHS of Beaver Creek (just S of its junction with FSR-415).
+Rather than bushwhacking through the thick willows surrounding Beaver Creek to reach FSR-415, follow a cattle trail on the edge of the forest eastward along the south side of the creek.
+This cattle trail eventually flames out, so just continue on easy open terrain between the forest edge and the creek to quickly reach FSR-411 at the point where the road is about to cross to the right-hand side of Beaver Creek (just south of its junction with FSR-415).
 If you parked at Beaver Creek Campground, hike 1.4 miles down the road to return to your vehicle.

 Mountain Range: Bear River Range